CONTENTS: This report covers the following topics

 the old statute of burning convicted heretics.

-One
+One of the

-sent to the Tower of London, but not executed.
+the Tower of London, but not executed.
 Rowland Taylor, who was steadfastly

 deviant, was probably taken to Compter Prison in London after his examination